mahmoudarafat/mody-smsprovider/README.md

 # Features:
  ```
+ 1. Guard Authentication support.   ## 'web', 'api', ....
- 0. Multi Language support; Currently supports [Arabic and English].
+ 2. Multi Language support; Currently supports [Arabic and English].
- 1. you can add one or more sms provider/gateway to your account/group.
+ 3. you can add one or more sms provider/gateway to your account/group.
- 2. choose your default sms provider/gateway to send through it.
+ 4. choose your default sms provider/gateway to send through it.
- 3. simple view for your account/group sms providers/gateways.
+ 5. simple view for your account/group sms providers/gateways.
- 4. simple view for your account/group trash.
+ 6. simple view for your account/group trash.
- 5. configuration changing over the recorded providers/gateways.
+ 7. configuration changing over the recorded providers/gateways.
- 6. can move items to trash or destroy it for good.
+ 8. can move items to trash or destroy it for good.
- 7. can recover trashed items.
+ 9. can recover trashed items.
- 8. simple view for adding/updating any provider data.
+ 10. simple view for adding/updating any provider data.
- 9. send sms to single number or group of numbers.
+ 11. send sms to single number or group of numbers.
- 10. simple view for messages sent/failed for account/group/provider.
+ 12. simple view for messages sent/failed for account/group/provider.
- 11. call collection of providers/gateways.
+ 13. call collection of providers/gateways.
- 12. call collection of trashed providers/gateways.
+ 14. call collection of trashed providers/gateways.
- 13. simple view for track activity.
+ 15. simple view for track activity.
- 14. add/edit template messages.
+ 16. add/edit template messages.
- 15. send template messages.
+ 17. send template messages.
  ```

 ------------------------------------------------------------------------------